BrianDouglasIE/BrianDouglasIE.github.io/posts/extending-template-strings-view-engine.md

----
-title: Template strings as a view engine - Part 2
+Template strings as a view engine - Part 2
-tags: [js]
-date: 20/08/2025
+20/08/2025
+js
 ---

 I've been thinking some more about using template strings as a view engine.
 This blog for